Elias-Gill/Walldo/README.md

 # Walldo-in-Go
 A simple wallpaper changer written in Go with the main goal of being light and fast.
-Mainly inspired by Nitrogen (more like a cheap knockoff  ¯\_( ͡❛͜ʖ ͡❛)_/¯ ), Walldo searches for your images, lists them all and displays them on a single screen.
+Mainly inspired by Nitrogen (more like a knockoff  ¯\_( ͡❛͜ʖ ͡❛)_/¯ ), Walldo searches for your images, lists them all and displays them on a single screen.
 Change your wallpaper as fast as you want.
 Nothing more and nothing less, simple and functional.